pema99/HLSLInterpreter/README.md

     ASSERT(signedDistance < 0);
 }
 ```
+To run it, you can use `HLSLRunner.RunTests()`, optionally passing a string to filter test names with.

 For some more examples, check the files in [this folder](https://github.com/pema99/HLSLInterpreter/tree/master/HLSLInterpreter.Tests/Shaders).
 The section about [advanced testing features](#advanced-testing-features) shows more interesting things you can do in tests.